gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 The struggle itself toward the heights is enough to fill a man's heart."*

-The descent is the moment of freedom — the moment between the futility of the top and the resumption of the task.
+The descent is the moment of freedom, the moment between the futility of the top and the resumption of the task.